-Select at least eight units from the following:
+Select at least 8 units from the following:

 ASTR 101 Descriptive Astronomy

 CISC 192 C/C++ Programming

+GEOL 100 Physical Geology

 GEOL 104 Earth Science

 MATH 150 Calculus with Analytic Geometry I

 MATH 151 Calculus with Analytic Geometry II

 MATH 252 Calculus with Analytic Geometry III

 PHYS 195 Mechanics

 PHYS 196 Electricity and Magnetism

 PHYS 197 Waves, Optics, and Modern Physics

 CHEM 231 Organic Chemistry I - Lecture

-CHEM 231L Organic Chemistry I - Laboratory
+CHEM 231L Organ nic Chemistry I - Laboratory

-CHEM 233 Organic Chemistry II - Lecture
+CHEM 233 Organ nic Chemistry II - Lecture

-CHEM 233L Organic Chemistry II - Laboratory
+CHEM 233L Organ nic Chemistry II - Laboratory

-CHEM 251 Quantitative Analytical Chemistry
+CHEM 251 Quan titative Analytical Chemistry

-8
+Q

-General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 75:
+General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 81:

-- The IGETC pattern (page 97) is accepted by all CSU campuses and most UC campuses and majors.
-It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (page 105) is accepted by all CSU campuses and some private/independent or out of state universities.
-It is not accepted by the UC system. - The San Diego Community College District General Education pattern (page 80) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
+- The IGETC pattern (page 101) is accepted by all CSU campuses and most UC campuses and majors.
+It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (page 109) is accepted by all CSU campuses and some private/independent or out of state universities.
+It is not accepted by the UC system. - The San Diego Community College District General Education pattern (page 85) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
 Students selecting this option should meet with a counselor to determine the appropriate General Education courses for their individual transfer goals.